-The peer led Connection Recovery group, is for individual (18+ yrs) who are living with a mental health condition.
+Connection Recovery group, is for individual (18+ yrs) who are living with a mental health condition.
 This group meets every Sunday afternoons from 3-4:30 pm and Monday evenings from 7-8:30 PM at the NAMI office, is particularly well attended. ( To minimize group interruptions, arrive between 2:45-3:10 pm, when the building door is open.
 For more information, call the Warmline at 408-453-0400, Option 1.)
 To learn how to participate our ONLINE Connection support group during shelter-in-place, click HERE.
 While Covid restrictions are in place, CONNECTION support group is also meeting on Thursdays from 7-8:30 pm as an effort to support individuals.
 Remember, You are not alone.
 We WILL get through this together.

 We also hold Nature Walks from 9-11 am on the 1st Sunday of the month at Campbell Park.

 (For more information, call the Davé family at 408-946-4379)

 * Note: NAMI does not offer support groups for people under age 18.
 Normally, groups for children and adolescents must be led by a licensed professional, and NAMI groups are run by trained peers with lived experience.
 You can try contacting your insurance provider to locate a mental health agency that offers therapy groups for youth.

 NAMI does have support groups and an education class (NAMI Basics) for parents and caretakers of children & adolescents with mental health issues.